-Dr Adams, our dental anesthesiologist, is a sedation specialist who sedates for routine and complex dental procedures.
-You can get put to sleep for even a simple tooth filling if need be?
-Dental IV sedation for a Dental Cleaning?
-Sure, if sedation dental care is what it takes for you to be calm during a dental appointment.
+Dr Adams, our dental anesthesiologist, can sedate for routine and complex dental procedures.
+You can get put to sleep for even a simple tooth filling or cleaning if need be?
 We offer different sedative dentistry techniques including full intravenous sedation, twilight and conscious oral sedation.
 Finding a dentist who sedates can be difficult for routine dental work.
-Most dentists that sedate are oral surgeons who are using dental sedative techniques for oral and maxillofacial surgeon services.
-What separates our sedation dental office from others is that our sedation specialist is one who sedates for routine and complex procedures.
+Most dentists that sedate are oral surgeons who are doing complex oral and maxillofacial surgeon services.
+What separates our sedation office from others is that Dr. Adams sedates for routine and complex procedures.
 So if you need an implant, extraction and a filling or even a cleaning, it can be all be done during one sedation appointment.
-If you are confused about what level of sedation is best for you, schedule a sedation consultation and we can determine what sedative treatment is best for you.
+If you are confused about what level of sedation is best for you, schedule a sedation consultation and we can determine what option is best for you.

 - Severe Dental Anxiety